Top-rated local movers that handle Phoenix to Garland moves

 - Garland is considered to be safer than Phoenix with a safety index of 62.87 vs Phoenix’s 46.94.

-- Air quality in Garland is good, and in Phoenix it's moderate.
+- Air quality in Garland is Good, and in Phoenix it’s Moderate.

 - State licensing: In-state movers operating in the Lone Star State are legally required to be licensed by the Texas Department of Motor Vehicles (TXDMV), which issues 10-digit TXDMV numbers to commercial carriers.
 Double-check that the moving company is properly licensed before you hire them.

-- State regulator: You can check the status of a Texas moving license through the state's public utilities commission.
+- State regulator: You can verify a Texas moving company’s license by visiting the state’s public utilities commission.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 In Texas, movers typically provide Released Value Protection at no additional cost, covering items at 60 cents per pound.
 For enhanced protection, consider discussing Full Value Protection options with the moving company.
 Alternatively, explore third-party insurance providers for customized plans.
-It's crucial to understand coverage limits, potential additional costs, and read reviews to make an informed decision about your moving insurance in Texas.
+It’s crucial to understand coverage limits, potential additional costs, and read reviews to make an informed decision about your moving insurance in Texas.

 - Moving checklist: Use our moving checklist to stay on top of every detail and reduce last-minute stress.